-ICRET 2023 is an Annual International Conference covering research in Engineering and Technology.
-The 3RD INTERNATIONAL CONFERENCE ON RECENT TRENDS IN ENGINEERING TECHNOLOGY AND MANAGEMENT 2023 will be held in Christ the King Engineering College (CKEC), Coimbatore, India on 6th & 7th May, 2023.
-ICRETM 2023 conference Collaboration with Samarkand State University Uzbekistan.The conference seeks submissions from Practicing Engineers and Technologists, Scientists from R & D Institutions,Faculty members of Engineering colleges, Research Scholars and Students presenting novel research on all theoretical and practical aspects of data.
+ICRETM 2024 is an Annual International Conference covering research in Engineering and Technology.
+The 4RD INTERNATIONAL CONFERENCE ON RECENT TRENDS IN ENGINEERING TECHNOLOGY AND MANAGEMENT 2024 will be held in Suguna College of Engineering, Coimbatore, India on 29th & 30th March, 2024.
+ICRETM 2024 conference Collaboration with Samarkand State University Uzbekistan.The conference seeks submissions from Practicing Engineers and Technologists, Scientists from R & D Institutions,Faculty members of Engineering colleges, Research Scholars and Students presenting novel research on all theoretical and practical aspects of data.
 Papers describing the application of Contemporary Engineering and technology, the implementation of systems, and lessons learned are also encouraged.
 Papers describing new methods or technologies, advanced prototypes, systems, tools and techniques and general survey papers indicating future directions are also encouraged

 You may participate in the conference as authors, presenters, sponsors, exhibitors, or listeners.